Niktux/karma-docs/source/gettingStarted.rst

 Recommended directory structure
 -------------------------------

-We strongly recommend to store configuration files at same level thant sources files.
+We strongly recommend to store configuration files at same level than sources files.
 Deployments will be easier and more secure.

 .. code-block:: text